serverless/dashboard/docs/using/index.md

-To start using the Console to monitor your apps, you'll need to signup, and create your own orginization.
-To do this please ensure you have the latest version of [Serverless Framwork](https://github.com/serverless/serverless) installed (v3.7.3+ required).
+To start using the Console to monitor your apps, you'll need to signup, and create your own organization.
+To do this please ensure you have the latest version of [Serverless Framework](https://github.com/serverless/serverless) installed (v3.7.3+ required).

 ```text
 npm -g install serverless
 ```

-## Creating an Orginization
+## Creating an Organization
-If your new to Serveless, you'll need to sign up and create an Orginization (Org) to start using Serverless Console.
-An Orginization is treated as a tenant across Serverless products and data is not able to be shared across Orginizations.
+If you're new to Serveless, you'll need to sign up and create an Orginization (Org) to start using Serverless Console.
+An Prganization is treated as a tenant across Serverless products and data is not able to be shared across Organization.
 It also will appear in your URL.

 To start the onboarding process run the following command from a new